motiv-labs/janus/README.md

 > An API Gateway written in Go

 This is a lightweight API Gateway and Management Platform that enables you to control who accesses your API, when they access it and how they access it.
-API Gateway will also record detailed analytics on how your users are interacting with your API and when things go wrong.
+Janus will also record detailed analytics on how your users are interacting with your API and when things go wrong.

 ## Why Janus?